johanwestling/paf-frontend-exercise/README.md

 ## Requirements

-- Use HTML introduces meaning to the elements.
+- Introduce meaning to the various elements.
-- Use JavaScript to load JSON-data & render the lists.
+- Load the JSON-data and use it to render the lists.
-- Layout with support for viewport widths ranging from (at least) 320-1920px.
+- Solution works in modern browsers and viewport-widths ranging from 320-1920px.
-- Works in modern browsers.

 _You are allowed to make adjustments to the design/layout if needed._